 Scraping with your knife will throw the blade out of alignment, this leads to dulling your knife, and if you do not realize this on time, you will be cutting with a dull knife damaging it even further.

-Holding your knife not the correct way leads to damaging your blade, although the damage is not as significant, you should still watch out for it.
-Not holding correctly will also lead to you cutting yourself.
+Safety is everything, and knowing how to cut and use your knife safely is essential.
+Holding your knife, not the correct way leads to damaging your blade, although the damage is not as significant, you should still watch out for it.
+Not correctly holding will also lead you to cut yourself.

-6. Never use glass or hard cutting boards.
+6. Never use glass or hard cutting boards as a cutting surface.

 I have seen so many people using their knives on surfaces like glass or ceramic.
 I cannot understand how this is possible.
 The number one reason for a knife to get dull fast is the cutting board.
+If you are using the right cutting board for the correct type of blade, you should never encounter this problem.
 A solid wooden cutting board (walnut cutting board) is the best choice, period.
-If you do not have a wooden one, you can go for plastic, although the first option is much more hygienic.
+If you do not have a wooden one, you can go for plastic, although the first option is much more hygienic in most circumstances.
+I go into detail about this in this article.

 When washing, always make sure to use the soft part of the sponge.
 Abrasive sponges and scouring pumices should also be avoided.
 If you do use them for washing, they will dull your high-polished knife and eventually even peel away the logo.